 How to Expose a Narcissist in 3 Steps

 Here are the three fail-proof steps to expose a narcissist.

-I always say that knowledge is power - and in this case, that couldn't be more true.
-You need to understand the concept of toxic narcissism and narcissistic personality disorder before you can expect to help anyone else understand who and what you're dealing with.
+I always say that knowledge is power – and in this case, that couldn’t be truer.
+You need to understand the concept of toxic narcissism and narcissistic personality disorder before you can expect to help anyone else understand who and what you’re dealing with.
 So, educate yourself on the symptoms of NPD, the causes, the effects of narcissistic abuse on its victims, the longer-term and more serious ones included.
 Find out how doctors diagnose NPD.
 Learn what manipulation tactics are common to most narcissists, and take some time to understand how to manage and cope with those behaviors.

 While you’re at it, make sure your self-esteem is unbreakable, because if you know anything about a narcissist, you know that they fight dirty, and they don’t concern themselves with the emotions or well-being of others, especially when it doesn’t serve them to do so.
 And if anyone threatens their illusion and inflated sense of self, as you’re about to do when you expose them for who they are, they’ll stop at nothing to get what they want.

 2. Expose a Narcissist by Stopping Helping the Narcissist Hide: No More Excuses.

 You probably don’t even realize that you’re doing it, but after you’ve been involved with a narcissist for awhile, you fall into certain co-dependent habits.
 You find yourself coddling him, accepting certain conditions and behaviors out of habit.
 So one simple way to make a narcissist show his true colors is to literally just stop helping him hide them.

 Don’t make excuses when he flakes out on your plans with others, and don’t cover for him in any way when the mask begins to break away.
 You may find this incredibly uncomfortable at first, but it’s a very effective way to open the eyes of the people around the narcissist.